underscoreio/underscoreio/src/html/_drafts/deriving-the-free-monad.md

 (1 + (2 + (3 + 0)))
 ~~~

-With these changes -- which by the monoid laws make no difference to the meaning of the expression -- we can easily construct an abstract syntax tree.
+With these changes -- which by the monoid laws make no difference to the meaning of the expression -- we can construct the following abstract syntax tree.

 ~~~ scala
 sealed trait FreeMonoid[+A]